College of Fellows Sage Awards

 Established in 2018, the Sage Award honors a member of the College of Fellows who has demonstrated a significant impact on the profession through mentoring and their personal support for public relations professionals and/or members of the Public Relations Student Society of America (PRSSA).

 While only PRSA Fellows are eligible to receive the Sage Award, the nomination process is open to professionals and students who have benefited from mentoring by a member of the College of Fellows.
-The recipient is honored during the College of Fellows Induction Dinner.
+The recipient is honored during the College of Fellows Induction Ceremony.

 Sage Award recipients represent the best of the College of Fellows.
 They understand the importance of mentoring at every stage of a career – from student to new pro to seasoned professional.
 They exemplify the commitment of the College of Fellows to “aspire higher” through leadership and service.
 By inspiring others, they leave a lasting impact on our profession.